A desperately needed animal charity called Sedgefield Animal Matters (S.A.M.) has been formed by a group of like-minded animal lovers in Sedgefield.

-There they also run a 2nd-hand stall of interesting books and small goods that can be purchased for a “donation from the heart”.
-Call by and visit them at the Scarab market to chat or find out more about this worthy animal welfare organisation.
+Call by and visit them at the shop to chat and to find out more about this worthy animal welfare organisation.

 A parrot can live 50 years and more although a personal “pet hate” of mine is a bird in cage.
 It is a dubious practice and as inappropriate as confining a human to a small dark room for his whole life.
 A bird has wings and is meant to fly.
 Many do so in flocks.
 It's unnatural and cruel to keep an isolated bird in a cage, as a pet, where it may live its whole life out without ever experiencing the freedom of flight or interacting with its own kind.